-Credits: 3.
-Contact Hours: 3 hr./wk.
-15 hours of fieldwork required.
+Contact Hours: 15 hours of fieldwork required.

 EDCE 4500A - Teaching English to Adult Speakers of Other Languages

 This course focuses on the needs of educators who teach English to adult speakers of other languages.
 Topics to be addressed include principles of adult learning, teaching in multilingual and monolingual classroom settings, differences between English as a Second Language (ESL) and English as a Foreign Language (EFL) contexts, and program design.